CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 Contrary to what a lot of people might think, interviewers aren’t just waiting to give you a call.
-When conducting a proper follow up, try to be different than the “competition”.
+When conducting a proper follow-up, try to be different than the “competition”.
 This could mean staying engaged with your interviewer by linking an interesting article that relates back to something you discussed during your interview or thanking them for advice they previously gave you that you implemented recently.
 Another way to stay relevant and be different is to add your interviewer on LinkedIn.
-This is a great tool that will not only reiterate your skillset and experience but will also show your interest in the position/company.
+This is a great tool that will not only reiterate your skill set and experience but will also show your interest in the position/company.
 Do even more and follow the company (as well as the interviewer) and share/link articles about their industry to start a conversation and get noticed.
 Plus, even if you don’t get the job for some reason, this is a great way to stay connected and build a professional relationship.

 When it comes down to it, the interview is more than just the face-to-face time spent answering questions.
 Make sure you’re just as prepared for the follow-up with a post-interview game plan.

 Want to be even more prepared for interviews and follow ups?
-Check out ProSky’s projectships and training courses to boot your skill set and give you more to brag about at your next interview!
+Check out ProSky’s projectships and training courses to boost your skill set and give you more to brag about at your next interview!
 Happy Tuesday Tip!